Mike Modano: Stars move to Dallas

-In the 1998-99 season, the Stars won their second straight Presidents' Trophy.
-The Stars proceeded to win the Western Conference Finals over the Colorado Avalanche in seven games.
-Modano played all six games of the Stanley Cup Finals against the Buffalo Sabres despite breaking his wrist in Game 2.
-Modano assisted on the Stars' final five goals of the series, including both in Game 5 and Game 6, the latter by Brett Hull in the third overtime period which won the Stanley Cup for the Stars.
+In the 1998-99 season, having signed Brett Hull, the Stars won their second straight Presidents' Trophy.
+The Stars swept the eighth seeded Edmonton Oilers, then defeated the fifth seeded St. Louis Blues in six games.
+In the Western Conference Final against the Colorado Avalanche, the Stars prevailed in seven games after falling behind in the series 3-2.
+In the Stanley Cup Final against the Buffalo Sabres, Modano played all six games of the series despite breaking his wrist in game two.
+Modano assisted on the Stars' final five goals of the series, including both in game five and game six, the latter by Brett Hull in the third overtime period which won the Stanley Cup for the Stars.
 Modano led the Stars with 23 points in the playoffs, with all seven in the finals on assists.
+During celebrations, Modano tossed his wrist cast into the crowd.

+In the 1999-2000 season, the Stars captured their fourth straight Pacific Division title, although they only finished third in the Western Conference behind the St. Louis Blues and Detroit Red Wings.
+In the playoffs, the Stars eliminated the Edmonton Oilers and San Jose Sharks, winning each series in five games.
 In a rematch with the Colorado Avalanche which went to seven games, the Stars captured their second consecutive Western Conference title.
 The Stars returned to the finals in 2000 against the New Jersey Devils.
-Modano scored the overtime goal that gave the Stars a victory in game 5, but in Game 6 in Dallas, the Devils wound up closing the series 4–2.
+In game two, Modano assisted on both goals by Hull to give the Stars a 2-1 victory, and in game five, he deflected Hull's shot to score the winning goal past Martin Brodeur in triple overtime.
+In game six in Dallas, Modano assisted on Mike Keane's game-tying goal, but the Devils scored in double overtime to win the series 4–2.
 Hull and Modano led the postseason in scoring, with Modano putting together 23 playoff points for the second straight year.